 Meet Vivienne, also known as Madame der Fer.
 Her titles include Enchanter to the Imperial Court, Leader of the Loyalist Mages, and HBIC.

-She is also one of two characters of colour in your Inner Circle, with the other being Dorian Pavus (the “really really ridiculously good-looking” guy from earlier).
+She is also one of three characters of colour in your Inner Circle, with the other being Dorian Pavus (the “really really ridiculously good-looking” guy from earlier) and advisor Josephine Montilyet (aka the Disney Princess of your group).
 Her early concept designs were of a white ice queen stock character, and while serviceable the team felt like something was missing.
 Everything fell into place with the redesign as a striking and elegant black woman, and with Indira Varma’s incredible voice she’s an instant icon as well as complex character.

 While the Dragon Age series could do better with its racial diversity (where are the Asians?
-Is Sutherland Asian?) it is nice to see two prominent characters of colour, multiple minor characters of colour (such as Mother Giselle, Ser Delrin Barris, Horsemaster Dennett, Stitches the healer) as well as crowds and groups of soldiers that are not 100% white guys.
+Is Sutherland Asian?
+Plus from the beginning there have been criticisms of the series which, like many others, substitutes a fantasy race (in this case elves) for real-life oppression.) it is nice to see these prominent characters of colour, plus multiple minor characters of colour (such as Mother Giselle, Ser Delrin Barris, Horsemaster Dennett, Stitches the healer) as well as crowds and groups of soldiers that are not 100% white guys.

 Dragon Age: Inquisition also has a number of LGBTQ characters, including Bioware’s first gay romance option, Dorian Pavus.
 In total, your romance options include a gay man (Dorian), a lesbian elf (Sera), a bisexual woman (Josephine), and a pansexual male Qunari (The Iron Bull). furthermore, several other characters outside your romance options are also acknowledged as being LGB.